Squidward Tentacles

-Although his name has the word "squid" in it and he has only six tentacles, Squidward is an anthropomorphic octopus.
-He lives in a moai between SpongeBob SquarePants' and Patrick Star's houses.
-The character is portrayed as short-tempered, impatient, arrogant, condescending, bitter, and misanthropic, and he hates his two neighbors' constant disruptive antics.
+Despite having "squid" in the character's name, Squidward is an anthropomorphic octopus.
+He lives in a moai themed house between SpongeBob SquarePants' and Patrick Star's houses on Conch Street in Bikini Bottom.
+The character is portrayed as short-tempered, impatient, arrogant, selfish, sassy, introverted, condescending, bitter, and misanthropic, and he despises his two neighbors' constant disruptive antics.
 However, the pair are unaware of Squidward's dislike towards them and see him as a friend.
 Squidward works as a cashier at the Krusty Krab restaurant, a job which he does not enjoy.

-The character's reception from fans has been positive.
-Squidward has appeared in many SpongeBob SquarePants publications, toys, and other merchandise.
-He appears in The SpongeBob SquarePants Movie (2004), The SpongeBob Movie: Sponge Out of Water (2015), and The SpongeBob Movie: Sponge on the Run (2020).